 - Repeated unsuccessful attempts to stop nail biting

 - Significant distress or interference in day-to-day functioning, such as social situations or hygiene practices

 Nail biting that presents as a BFRB can be treated with Habit and Reversal Training (HRT).
 Habit and Reversal Training is an evidenced based behavioral treatment made up of three components which are:

 Involves developing greater awareness of one’s behavior: what the experience is like, the frequency with which it occurs, and what the warning signs are.
 For example, someone who bites their nails may notice it always happens when they are sitting and scrolling on their phone, or laying in bed at night before falling asleep.

 Involves initiating new responses to prevent the expression of a BFRB when warning signs are noticed.
 For example, someone with nail biting may choose to clasp their hands every time they feel the urge to bite their nails, and continue until the premonitory urge passes.

 Enlists the support of family members and others to help the member remain accountable for following through with HRT.
 A child with a nail biting BFRB may use a parent for social support, working together to stay on track.
 A social support person does not police behavior, but offers accountability and support in a loving, positive way.

 There are highly effective treatment options for both OCD and BFRBs, and it is common for people to experience both conditions at the same time.
 Many OCD specialists also receive specialty training in treating BFRBs like nail biting with HRT.

 Many therapists in the NOCD network are trained in Exposure in Response Prevention as well as Habit Reversal Training and can work with individuals to gain freedom from the distress that these disorders bring.
-Please schedule a call with the care team at NOCD to schedule an appointment if you think you may be suffering from one of these disorders.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment if you think you may be suffering from one of these disorders.